 The Company submitted an appeal in front of the High Court of Justice.
 The first term was set in the appeal for May 25, 2023 when the Court cancelled the first decision and sent back the file to be re-settled by the Constanta Court of Appeal having the first hearing on December 7, 2023 and on February 22, 2024, the Court admitted partially the challenge of Rompetrol The court canceled mainly the fiscal authority decision regarding the amount of RON 6.47 million (referring to withholding tax for non-residents and related penalties) and sets that the amount of RON 80.5 million should be included in the fiscal loss.
-The solution is not final, it can be appealed by Rompetrol Rafinare in a term of 15 days from the day that the motivated Decision will be communicated.
+The first hearing in the High Court is scheduled for June 19, 2025.

-Regarding this legal matter Rompetrol Rafinare booked a provision in amount of RON 11.5 million as of December 31, 2022, the total amount recognized is RON 25.1 million
+Regarding this legal matter Rompetrol Rafinare recognized a provision in amount of RON 25.1 million.